januusingh/kaggle-competitions/README.md

 #### Data
-My repositories do not contain the data for the project itself, however the data can be downloaded from the original Kaggle competitions directly.
+This repository does not contain the data for the project itself, however the data can be downloaded from the original Kaggle competitions directly.